 - This is one of the most popular farming techniques seen in various parts of the country.

 - The farmer along with his family cultivates grains for family consumption or for sale in the local market.

 - The entire family works on the farm and most of the agricultural work is done manually here.

 - Cultivation techniques are primitive, simple and there is a total absence of modern equipments like tractors and farm inputs like chemical fertilizers, insecticides, and pesticides.

 - Traditional methods of farming are followed by the farmers in their small farms.

-- Since facilities like electricity and irrigation are generally not available to the poor farmers, they do not use fertilizers and high yielding variety of seeds in their fields to the extent they should do.
+- Since facilities like electricity and irrigation are generally not available to the poor farmers, they do not use fertilizers and a high-yielding variety of seeds in their fields to the extent they should do.

 - The farmers then move to new areas and the process is repeated.

-- It is practiced mainly by tribal living in forest.
+- It is practiced mainly by tribals living in the forest.